colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 cd ~/src
 ```

-Then run the LE generation command again with the same port number used in the test, but _without_ the `--test` part in the command as before:
+Then run the same command as before except this time _without_ the `--test` option in the command, remembering to change the dummy values here, of course:

 ```
-acme.sh --http-port NNNN --issue --standalone -d domain.tld -d www.domain.tld
+acme.sh --issue -d domain.tld -d www.domain.tld -w /home/user/webapps/app
 ```

-You should achieve the same kind of output as with the test, except now you have real certificate(s) ready for installation.
+You should achieve the same kind of output as with the test, except now you have real certificate(s) ready for use.

 ## 7) In WebFaction, switch back to your original webapp